-Both Nathan Wertheimer and Malwina Frankenber were born in the same year, 1859, in the same village — Marisfeld close to Themar.
+Both Nathan Wertheimer and Malwina Frankenberg were born in the same year, 1859, in the same village — Marisfeld close to Themar.
 Both families had roots in the village going back into the 1700s: Nathan’s grandfather was Jacob Samuel Wertheimer, b.
 1768; Malwine’s grandfather was Nathan Jonas Frankenberg, b.
-1770.
+1770

 We do not know as yet whether Nathan and Malwine came to Themar as individuals or as a married couple.
 From the birthdates of their children — Julius, b.
 1886, Rosa, b.
 1887, and Bella, b.
 1890 — we know that they were living in Themar by the mid-1880s.
 The address we have for them is Mangersgasse 85, a few steps away from the central square.

 The family of five moved from Themar to Coburg in the 1900s, probably in the years around WWI.
 Coburg was a much larger place than Themar: in the early 1900s the city had some 20,000 citizens, including 205 Jews; by 1925, the population total was 25,000 residents, including 316 Jews.
 Julius established himself as a butcher in the center of the city.
 Nathan identified himself as a businessman dealing in property, etc.

 All three children married: Julius married Käthe Meinstein, b.
 1896 in Zirndorf/Bavaria, and they had two sons, Heinz, b.
 1926, and Aflred, b.
-1930.
+1929.
 Rosa married Jakob Edelmuth of Beuern (near Giessen), a businessman or ‘Kaufmann’.
 A daughter, Liselotte/Lotte, was born in 1913 in Halle/Saale; a son, Siegbert, was born in 1917 in Coburg.
 By the early 1920s, the family was living in Dessau at Franzstrasse 3-4.
-In 1921, Bella married a cousin, Milton Wertheimer, b.
+Bella married a cousin, Milton Wertheimer, b.
 1886 in Themar, the son of Louis and Emma (née Frankenberg) Wertheimer.
-They lived in Coburg, and Milton travelled frequently to other places throughout eastern Germany.
+They lived in Coburg, although Milton travelled frequently to other places throughout Germany as far north as Bremen.
 Milton’s younger brother, Nathan, also lived in Coburg, with his wife Else, née Frankenberg, a Coburg-born woman.

-But the promise of a retirement home in the ghetto was a snare and a delusion: four months after their arrival in Theresienstadt — on 6 September 1943, Rosa and Jakob were transported from Theresienstadt Ghetto to Auschwitz; they were murdered on 9 March 1944.
+But the promise of a retirement home in the ghetto was a snare and a delusion: four months after their arrival in Theresienstadt — on 6 September 1943 — Rosa and Jakob were transported from the Ghetto to Auschwitz; 6 months later, they were murdered.
 Milton remained in Theresienstadt until 9 October 1944.
 He was then transported to Auschwitz and murdered upon arrival.
 Rosa was 56 years of age, Jakob, 60, and Milton, 58.

 After the war, someone set up a gravestone for Malwine in the Coburg Jewish cemetery.
 Curiously, it honours Bella and Milton Wertheimer, but makes no mention of Rosa or Julius.
 To date, we have not been able to confirm who sponsored the stone, or when and/or why.
 While the information about Bella’s fate is incorrect, and Milton’s incomplete, we believe it reflects what was known at that time.
 Given that the Jews deported to Belzyce Ghetto in May 1942 were all from places within what was to become the DDR (East Germany), research about this deportation only began around 2010.
 As well, it took time to understand the pattern of transports to Theresienstadt, which simply served as a transit camp for further transport to the killing centres at Treblinka, Sobibor, and Auschwitz.